jmalicki/io-uring-sync/docs/RSYNC_COMPARISON.md

 ### Why File Descriptor-Based Operations Matter

-`io-uring-sync` uses **file descriptor-based syscalls** for all metadata operations, eliminating an entire class of security vulnerabilities that affect rsync and other tools using path-based syscalls.
+`arsync` uses **file descriptor-based syscalls** for all metadata operations, eliminating an entire class of security vulnerabilities that affect rsync and other tools using path-based syscalls.

 #### What is a TOCTOU Attack?